osrf/ros2multirobotbook/src/integration_fleets_tutorial_cpp.md

 Allow this fleet adapter to execute a PerformAction activity of specified category which may be present in sequence event.

+> Note:- It's intentionally left up to the system integrators to decide how to structure your implementation when the user might receive different types of perform_action requests.

 - `category`
   A string that categorizes the action.
 This value should be used when filling out the category field in event_description_PerformAction.json